 Our School Playground opens at 8.30a.m. when school staff supervise the children when they enter the school grounds.
-Your child should be in school playground by 8.40a.m. the bell then sounds and the children are collected by their class teachers.
-Once in the classroom teachers register the children, registers are closed at 8.50a.m.
+Upon arrival, all children should enter the school building and make their way to their classroom by 8:40am where they will be met by their teacher and/or teaching assistant.
+Once in the classroom, teachers register the children - registers are closed at 8.50a.m.
 Any child not in school by 8.50a.m. are classed as ‘late’ and this is recorded on our school registers and can affect their overall attendance.

 Family Holidays in Term Time

 Following a change to the 2006 regulations- the statutory instruments 2013 No 756: The Education (Pupil Registration) England (Amendment) Regulations 2013 - Headteachers are no longer able to grant requests for holidays to be taken by pupils during term time, unless in exceptional circumstances.
 Parents who would like to take their child out of school in term time should fill in a ‘Holiday Form’ to give specific reasons for the absence in school time.
 Only in exceptional circumstances are holidays authorised and each request is dealt with individually.

 If your child is unwell you should telephone the school on 016973 42432. by 9.30am.
 Please do not use Class Dojo to advise us that your child will not be attending school.